ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/sorting.md

 # What is sorting

 Ordering results of a query dynamically is a common case.
-With Hot Chocolate sorting, you can expose a sorting argument, that abstracts the complexity of ordering logic.
+With Hot Chocolate sorting, you can expose a sorting argument that abstracts the complexity of ordering logic.
-With little configuration your GraphQL API has sorting capabilities which translates to native database queries.
+With little configuration, your GraphQL API has sorting capabilities, which translates to native database queries.
 The default sort implementation translates sorting statements to expression trees that are applied to `IQueryable`.
 Hot Chocolate by default will inspect your .NET model and infer the possible filter operations from it.
-Sorting uses `IQueryable` (`IEnumerable`) by default but you can also easily customize them to use other interfaces.
+Sorting uses `IQueryable` (`IEnumerable`) by default, but you can also easily customize them to use other interfaces.

 The following type would yield the following sorting operation